iconinteractive/icon-interactive-www/projects/farm-aid-website.md

 project_url: http://www.farmaid.org
 introduction: "<h3>ICON IS PROUD TO PROMOTE THIS MUSIC WITH A MISSION MOVEMENT</h3><p>Farm Aid has been raising awareness and funds for family farms well before it was cool ... since 1985.
-As a long-time client, we're excited to continue do our part.</p>"
+We're excited to continue do our part for this long-term client.</p>"
 horizontal_image_one: https://s3.amazonaws.com/forestry.iconinteractive.com/FarmaidPanelsLarge1.jpg
 horizontal_image_two: https://s3.amazonaws.com/forestry.iconinteractive.com/FarmaidPanelsLarge2.jpg
 brief_label: Challenge